lucasallan/docker-bigtable-emulator/README.md

 # How to use

 ```
-$ docker pull lucasamorim/bitable
+$ docker pull lucasamorim/bigtable
-$ docker run -it --name bitable-emulator -p 8621:8621 lucasamorim/bitable
+$ docker run -it --name bitable-emulator -p 8621:8621 lucasamorim/bigtable
 ```

-Now you need to run the equivalent of the ```$(gcloud beta emulators bitable env-init)``` command
+Now you need to run the equivalent of the ```$(gcloud beta emulators bigtable env-init)``` command

 ```
 $ export BIGTABLE_EMULATOR_HOST=localhost:8621